 Many adult-children, because of their lack of savvy or social skills, enter into abusive relationships when their partner is the more dominant and/or parental partner.
 Even though this relationship is often abusive and unequal, these adult-children reluctantly remain in such relationships because they do not possess the means to dissolve it.

-Set Up for Failure
+Slotted for Failure

-During the college years, many overprotected children cannot reasonably adjust to the rigors of college life.
+During the college years, many OP children cannot reasonably adjust to the rigors of college life.
 This is especially true if they elect to attend school away from their parents' domicile.
 Because the university is a more independent and unstructured environment than either grade school, junior high, and high school, the typical overprotected student cannot survive, thus they often flunk out.

 Overprotected children fare worse in relationships where equality is required.
 They are often at the extreme passive end of relationships as they were raised that way by their parents.
-Oftentimes, because of their extreme lack of social skills and their passivity, they are drawn into relationships where their partner is often more dominant than they are.
+Oftentimes, because of their extreme lack of social skills and their passivity, they are drawn into relationships where their partner is more dominant than they are.

 Even though these relationships are quite abusive and Svengali-like, they prefer to stay in the "safety" of such relationships than to develop a backbone and have a more fulfilling relationship.

-Overprotected children end up to be failures in life in more ways than one.
-Overprotective parents are only damaging their children and either do not or refuse to acknowledge this.
+Overprotected children end up to be failures in life in more ways than one, and OP parents are only damaging their children and either do not or refuse to acknowledge this.
 Many kids remain in their infantile state until it is quite too late to change!
 Learn to let go as a parent and let your children grow up.
 Let us raise our children to be fully functioning and independent adults!

 © 2011 Grace Marguerite Williams